halnziye/GA-B365M-DS3H-Hackintosh/README.md

 ## Issues
 1. The GPU name is just a simple rename.
-2. Resources do not contain anything due to capacity.
-You must add them yourself.
+2. The resources folder and serial number do not exist.
+Please add it yourself.

 ## Working
 Everything I use works.